Chapter 2 - How the Wicked World Was Made

 Many services provide summaries of books to make them more digestible.
 But digestible doesn't mean useful.
 For this reason, this Blueprint outlines critical themes and topics for you to apply in your life.

-Not being limited to only text, we can cite sources beyond the book, pulling videos and other forms to explore ideas shared here.
-In short, you can take any idea, double click on it, and explore as you see fit.
+We are not limited to only text.
+We can cite sources beyond the book, pulling videos and other forms to explore ideas shared here.
+In short, you can take any idea, double-click on it, and explore as you see fit.

 This won't diminish the need for the book.
 The book serves as a foundation for our exploration, and what I take away may not be what you will.
 Get reading!